-‘Full House’ house on sale at $37 Million
+‘Full House’ house on sale at $37 million

-SAN FRANCISCO (KRON) — Want to live in the house that was featured on the ‘Full House’ credits?
+SAN FRANCISCO (KRON) — Want to live in the iconic house that was featured in the “Full House” credits?
 You’ll need a decent chunk of change.

 The residence is listed at 3,728 square feet and contains five bedrooms and four bathrooms.
 It was built in 1783 and has a parking garage attached.